Joe-Marshall-Mills/Esri-Cookbook/README.md

 # Esri-Cookbook
-Repository to act as a "cheat sheet" for various code used across multiple Esri platforms.
+Repository to act as a "cheat sheet" for various code used across multiple Esri products.

 <b>Quick Links</b><p>
 [Dashboards](Dashboards)<p>